gotev/android-upload-service/README.md

 }
 ```

 and do a project sync.
+If you're upgrading to 1.6 from previous releases, [read this migration notes](https://github.com/alexbbb/android-upload-service/releases/tag/1.6).
 To start using the library, you have to initialize it.
 I suggest you to do that in your Application subclass:
 ```java
 public class Initializer extends Application {